 The ideal time for trimming perennial plants and pruning shrubs, hedges and trees is while they’re in winter dormancy.
 Roses, hydrangeas and other perennials each have their own rules, so study up before you remove branches that new growth depends on.

-Mature trees pose a danger if strong winds and heavy snow break off branches that can harm people and property, but don’t tackle large trees or high branches yourself; it’s worth the money to hire professionals experienced in climbing and using powerful equipment.
+Mature trees pose a danger if strong winds and heavy snow break off branches that can harm people and property, but don’t tackle large trees or high branches yourself; it’s worth the money to hire professionals experienced in climbing and using power equipment.

 You can trim smaller trees yourself.
 Just never remove more than 25 percent of a tree’s branches while leaving living branches on at least two-thirds of its height.
-In any case, remove only what’s necessary, like broken, diseased and damaged branches, branches that are crossing each other or growing inward and branches that are taking off in odd directions.
+In any case, remove only what’s necessary, like broken, diseased, and damaged branches, branches that are crossing each other or growing inward, and branches that are taking off in odd directions.

 Give Planting Beds Some TLC

 If you didn’t get to it in the fall, there’s still time to protect plant roots from bitter temperatures that are still to come as well as to keep roots from sprouting deep in winter.
 Lay a good layer of mulch around plantings, but take care not to cover the trunks of shrubs and trees because the moisture held by mulch can cause rot.

 Placing a significant amount of mulch throughout your shrubs, plants, and trees will give your landscape the necessary winter protection since the material will aid in managing water loss and soil erosion.
 Typically, applying roughly 2 inches of mulch can keep a standard temperature around your plant roots and soil.

 When you buy one cubic yard of mulch, it can cover a 1-inch deep 324-square-foot area.
 If you want to find out the amount of mulch you need, multiply the square footage of your space by your ideal depth in inches, and then divide the total figure by 324.
 Or you can simply use a mulch calculator and put in the measurements.